NetworkGradeLinux/mion-docs/docs/Documentation/profiles.md

 # Profiles
-The concept of Application and System profiles comes from mion's parent, Oryx Linux.
-The use and purpose of profiles already have some great [documentation](https://oryx.readthedocs.io/en/latest/building-images.html#).
+The concept of Application and System profiles comes from mion's parent, Oryx.
+The use and creation of profiles is well documented in the oryx [documentation](https://oryx.readthedocs.io/en/latest/building-images.html#).
+> TODO: with mion superseding oryx, should oryx docs be ported over?

-Rather than repeating what's covered in the Oryx documentation, the goals here are:
+Rather than repeating what has already been said in the Oryx documentation, the goals here are:

 * Give an overview of what the profiles are all about.
 * Explain how they relate to OpenEmbedded and the Yocto Project.
-* Go over about what's unique to mion.(TODO)
+* Go over about what's unique to mion.
 * Provide some examples and illustrations to help further your understanding.

-These two concepts are central to the containerised application approach of
+The concept of profiles are central to the containerised application approach of
-mion: a lightweight host environment that can be installed across a number of platforms, paired with guest applications that can easily be replaced or updated while remaining secure.
+mion: *a lightweight host environment installable across many platforms, paired with guest application containers easily replaced or updated securely.*

 Simply,